Lexuss-D/paper_gacha/README.md

 - About rarity, I only decide few papers like BERT is UR, some annual best papers are SSR and SR. I am going to find somehow decide the rarity by citation counts or something else
 - Maybe I should change the data file format from csv to Json ?
+- I can use ACL_ID of the paper to search the citation information in Semantic Scholar